-California’s Plan to Crowdsource Distributed Energy to Replace Grid Upgrades
+California’s Plan: Crowdsource Distributed Energy to Replace Grid Upgrades

 A new step in expanding DER grid values

-Beyond the short-term market opportunities, however, the Partnership Pilot will also address a long-running thorn for DER developers looking to serve broader grid needs in California, SunRun’s McMahon said — the issue of incrementality and double payments.
+Beyond the short-term market opportunities, however, the Partnership Pilot will also address a long-running thorn for DER developers looking to serve broader grid needs in California, Sunrun’s McMahon said — the issue of incrementality and double payments.

 Utilities have largely succeeded in arguing that the CPUC should set limits to DERs that earn state incentives from one program from being allowed to participate in others, on the grounds that this ends up spending ratepayer dollars to pay DERs twice for the same service.

-For example, solar-battery systems earning money under California’s net metering regime, or that have been funded from its Self-Generation Incentive Program (SGIP), have been barred from participating in other state-mandated pilot programs that enlist them as grid assets.
+For example, solar-battery systems earning money under California’s net metering regime, or that have been funded from its Self-Generation Incentive Program, have been barred from participating in other state-mandated pilot programs that enlist them as grid assets.

 But the CPUC’s proposed decision sets a new standard for this issue: that “distributed energy resources can provide multiple incremental services and should be compensated for each service.”
-That’s an important step forward for DER aggregators since net metering and SGIP are “still very necessary to deploy solar and storage systems, with grid services laid on top,” McMahon said.
+That’s an important step forward for DER aggregators since net metering and other incentives are “still very necessary to deploy solar and storage systems, with grid services laid on top,” McMahon said.

 That’s an important first step toward expanding the role of DERs across a wide range of needs facing the state, said Steven Rymsha, Sunrun’s director of grid solutions public policy.
-For example, last summer’s heatwave-driven rolling blackouts have prompted the CPUC to seek out new resources that can reduce grid demand on an emergency basis, and its wildfire-prevention grid blackouts are prompting work to develop community microgrids.
+For example, last summer’s heat-wave-driven rolling blackouts have prompted the CPUC to seek out new resources that can reduce grid demand on an emergency basis, and its wildfire-prevention grid blackouts are prompting work to develop community microgrids.

-At the same time, DER providers are arguing for changes to the state’s resource adequacy (RA) program to relieve behind-the-meter resources of market rules that can limit their recognized grid relief value.
+At the same time, DER providers are arguing for changes to the state’s resource adequacy program to relieve behind-the-meter resources of market rules that can limit their recognized grid relief value.
 A program that can give aggregators like Sunrun a chance to prove they can be relied on to ease grid stresses at the local level could bolster confidence in broader applications, he said.

 “We’re waiting to see the opportunity, and then go for it, and really prove how this pilot can much more quickly meet the needs of the distribution system more cost-effectively, and with greater customer participation,” he said.
 “We’re talking about thousands of customers in a tight geography adopting DERs.
 That’s going to have massive benefits.”